Cybercriminals know your inbox is far from secure.

 So what can you do?

-The first thing any business owner needs to invest in is protection against phishing scams.
+The first thing any business owner needs to invest in secure email providers for businesses for protection against phishing scams.
 91 percent of cyberattacks begin with a phishing email.
 If you don’t take preventative action, it’s only a matter of time before your business is on the hook.

 How Phishing Scams Are Impacting Business